ryjen/ryjen.github.io/content/post/12-bar-blues.md

 The chords used in the 12 bar blues are the **root**, **fourth** and **fifth** (I · IV · V).

-Using these basic melodic notes we can create a rythm pattern for any key.
+Using these basic melodic notes we can create a rhythm pattern for any key.

 In key of **C** from the example on scales, the notes used would be: **C** - **F** - **G**.